how to gain muscle mass

 To gain muscle mass, you need a diet hypercaloric, which will also lead you to gain fat.

-This does not mean that for every gram of muscle you gain a 1kg of fat will come after.
+This does not mean that for every gram of muscle you gain comes 1kg of fat behind.

-Your goal in the so-called bulk phase should be to gain maximum muscle mass and minimum fat.
+Your goal in the so-called bulk phase should be to gain as much muscle mass as possible and as little fat as possible.

-If you control the increase in calories, follow a good training plan and the rest of the tips in this article, you will see that you get the results you are looking for, without excessive fat gains.
+If you control the increase in calories well, follow a good training plan and the rest of the tips in this article, you will see that you can get the results you are looking for, without excessive fat gains.

-To help you with your food at this stage, see our article What to eat to gain muscle mass.
+To help you with your diet at this stage, see our article What to eat to gain muscle mass.

-If you have any questions, use the comment area below.
+If you have any questions, use the comments area below.